 El Yunque National Park

 El Yunque is a popular hiking spot, home to many well-defined trails that will take you past sites such as La Coca Falls, La Mina Falls, the Yokahu Observation Tower, and the Mount Britton Lookout Tower observation point.
-Popular ways to explore independently or with a tour guide include a nature walk or a hiking tour.
-As a popular day-trip destination from San Juan, many tours also include convenient round-trip transportation for added convenience.
+Many travelers explore the area by taking a nature walk or joining a group hiking tour.
+The park makes a great day-trip destination from San Juan, and many tours include round-trip transportation.

 Show all